dino0320/ticket-sales/README.md

   - Amazon S3
   - Amazon CloudWatch
   - Application Load Balancer
-  - VPC Endpoint
+  - VPC Endpoint (used to reduce NAT Gateway costs for AWS services)
-  - NAT Gateway
+  - NAT Gateway (used only for Stripe)

 ### Automated Testing / CI
 This project includes PHPUnit tests set up with GitHub Actions.